A Margaret Anderson Special Event

 A new chapter, another exam sat for and passed, this one giving Marg entry into the Australian public service.
 She could type 100 words per minute, her fingers agile, fast from years playing piano — clearly, her mind quick and sharp, too.
 The Department of Foreign Affairs snapped her up and Marg moved to Canberra.

 DFA posted her to Hong Kong where she worked from 1970–72, during the Vietnam War.
 She embraced the work, loved it, soaked in the lifestyle, the rush of the new.
 She excelled in the work.
-It was tactical, strategic and secretive.
-They worked on the release of captured, high-profile Australians: Francis James, an Australian publisher who had been imprisoned in China as a spy; and Kate Webb, an Australian war correspondent with a reputation for dogged and fearless reporting throughout the Vietnam War.
-Webb had been captured by the People’s Army of Vietnam War.
+It was tactical and strategic.
+She was there at the release of captured, high-profile Australians: Francis James, an Australian publisher who had been imprisoned in China as a spy; and Kate Webb, an Australian war correspondent with a reputation for dogged and fearless reporting throughout the Vietnam War.
+Webb had been captured by the People’s Army of Vietnam.

-Her next expat post was London, from 1974–76.
+Her next move was to London where she lived from 1974–76.
 There, Marg soaked up the literary scene, immersed herself in book groups, read Mary Shelley, Virginia Woolf and others in the Bloomsbury Group.
-She went to classical music concerts, the Portobello Road markets, drove an MGB.
+She went to classical music concerts, the Portobello Road markets, drove a British racing green MGB.
 She loved the alternative scene, foot loose and fancy free.

 Except an expat’s life can be lonely.
 Colleagues had become friends, but colleagues would come and go.
 Time together became 5-minute catchups at airports.
 Drinking was taking its toll.
 It was time to go home.